Winter Solstice 2025:

 Artists of Public Memory is a new public art commission that invites Louisiana artists to share their visions of how monuments and collective memories can appear and function in our landscape, society, and public space.
 This initiative marks the first time Prospect has invited Louisiana-based curators and cultural organizations to nominate artists for a public art commission.
 Distinct from Prospect.6, which is scheduled to open in Fall 2024, Artists of Public Memory represents a key part of Prospect’s commitment to having a broader presence in New Orleans that extends beyond the parameters of the triennial exhibition.

-Copyright © 2024 Nanihbvlbancha - All Rights Reserved.
+Copyright © 2025 Nanih Bvlbancha - All Rights Reserved.